nitinkharayat/VISTA/financial_impact.md

 The Ministry of Steel's FY2024-25 annual report also states that NMDC's FMS at Bailadila improves fleet safety, route planning and operating-cost control.

-Therefore, the VISTAX plan should be presented as an **augmentation / low-visibility safety layer around the existing FMS**, not as the first fleet-monitoring system.
+Therefore, the VISTA plan should be presented as an **augmentation / low-visibility safety layer around the existing FMS**, not as the first fleet-monitoring system.

 ---